Commercial delivery vans in a row.

 TechInsurance is a trusted insurance expert for small businesses, including limited liability companies (LLCs) and freelancers, with extensive knowledge of the IT sector.
 We help business owners compare quotes from top-rated providers, buy policies, and manage coverage online.

-By completing TechInsurance's easy online application today, you can compare free quotes for errors and omissions insurance and other coverage options from top-rated U.S. carriers.
+By completing TechInsurance's easy online application today, you can compare free quotes for commercial auto insurance and other insurance policies, like general liability and errors and omissions, from top-rated U.S. carriers.
 TechInsurance insurance agents are available to help answer any questions you may have.

 Once you find the right commercial policies for your small business, you can begin coverage in less than 24 hours and get a certificate of insurance for your small business.